asconix/rfcs/rfcs/0057-secrets-for-services.md

   namespace within /tmp name
 * Simple helper functions to *enrich* expressions defining systemd services with secrets
-* "Side-cart" service: A privileged systemd service running the fetcher function to retrieve the fetcher function, and initially create the service namespace.
+* "side-car" service: A privileged systemd service running the fetcher function to retrieve the fetcher function, and initially create the service namespace.
 * Secrets scope: provides a context in swhich secrets are accessible as